 Need a little help getting your fitness journey started?
 Schedule a FREE Strategy Session to see where you are now and come up with a plan!

-Steve is co-founder and head coach of AMP Fitness, downtown Boston's most inclusive personal training studio.
+Steve is co-founder and head coach of First Guess Fitness, downtown Boston’s most inclusive personal training studio.
 His background is in posture, performance, injury prevention and strength development and packaging fitness in a way that is accessible to everyone.
-He's a soon-to-be dad (yay!), an avid reader and enjoys nerding out to science fiction.
+He’s a soon-to-be dad (yay!), an avid reader and enjoys nerding out to science fiction.